bostonhuman/javascript-form/README.md

 ## Components that make the app run

 * New jQuery objects are created to hold the new item button, the form to add new items, and the add button.
 These are cached in variables.
+* When the page loads, the CSS hides the new item button and shows the form.
+So jQuery methods show the new item button and hide the form.